PD Editorial: Getting it right on water rights

 In that light, there’s ample reason to question why the administration has decided to ease up on its rush to develop new rules.
 Did the existing team of biologists and other experts not present the plan that Bernhardt and other advocates of weakened protections were looking for?
 Why bring in an entirely new team to examine the work that’s been done?
 If it’s truly about “getting it right,” why not be more transparent about the process and involve the public more?

 It’s been clear from the start that biologists would need more time than Trump wanted to give them to analyze the effects of increased water flow on a half-dozen endangered species as well as the agriculture and fishing industries.
-The ramifications of releasing more water is far-reaching, affecting people from Silicon Valley to San Diego and species ranging from the tiny delta smelt to salmon-dependent killer whales.
+The ramifications of releasing more water are far-reaching, affecting people from Silicon Valley to San Diego and species ranging from the tiny delta smelt to salmon-?dependent killer whales.